Chasing Moving Targets with Online Self-Play Reinforcement Learning for Safer Language Models: Theoretical Safety Guarantees of LLMs with Zero-Sum Red-Teaming Games

 We formulate the problem of language model red-teaming as a two-player game between an attacker, $\pi_A$, and a defender, $\pi_D$.
 The attacker proposes a prompt $y_A \sim \pi_A$, and the defender generates a response $y_D \sim \pi_D(\cdot|y_A)$.
-A reward model parameterized by $\theta$ rates the prompt-response pair, $r_\theta(y_A,y_D)=[-1,1]$.
-The defender aims to maximize $r_\theta(y_A,y_D)$ while the attacker seeks to minimize it, creating a zero-sum game.
-Drawing on well-known results in game theory \cite{nash1950equilibrium,von1947theory}, we formulate a key theoretical implication of this game for model safety (see the full proof in \S \ref{app:theory}):
+A reward model parameterized by {$\phi$} rates the prompt-response pair, {$r_\phi(y_A,y_D)=[-1,1]$}.
+The defender aims to maximize {$r_\phi(y_A,y_D)$} while the attacker seeks to minimize it, yielding the two-player \textbf{zero-sum} min--max objective:

+Drawing on well-known results in game theory \citep{nash1950equilibrium,von1947theory}, we formulate a key theoretical implication of this game for model safety (see the full proof in Appendix \S \ref{app:theory}):

-\begin{restatable}{theorem}{MainTheorem} When the two players' policies converge to a Nash Equilibrium $(\pi_A^*,\pi_D^*)$, it can be shown that for any prompt $y_A$, $r_\theta(y_A,\pi_D^*(y_A))\ge0$, i.e., the response is safe. \end{restatable}
+\textbf{Theorem 1.} \begin{restatable}{theorem}{MainTheorem} When the two players' policies converge to a Nash Equilibrium $(\pi_A^*,\pi_D^*)$, it can be shown that for any prompt $y_A$, {$r_\phi(y_A,\pi_D^*(y_A))\ge0$}, i.e., the response is safe. \end{restatable}

-Note that our proof relies on the assumption that a na\"ive response from the defender which simply refuses to answer receives zero reward (\ie safe but low-quality).
-This is consistent with most reward models used in safety fine-tuning procedures such as RLHF~\cite{ouyang2022training}, where reward rates both the harmfulness as well as the helpfulness of generated responses.
+Note that our proof relies on the assumption that a na\"ive response from the defender which simply refuses to answer receives \textbf{zero reward} (\ie \textit{safe but low-quality}).
+This is consistent with most reward models used in safety fine-tuning procedures such as RLHF~\citep{ouyang2022training}, where reward models rate \textit{both the harmfulness and the helpfulness} of generated responses.

-Theorem 1 motivates our self-play approach by showing that a defender at Nash Equilibrium (NE) guarantees safe response to any attacker prompt.
-This justifies co-evolving both roles---fixing either breaks the adaptive dynamics needed to approach NE and voids the safety guarantee.
-While achieving perfect NE and zero empirical harmfulness may be challenging in practice, this result shows that the end-point of our proposed training procedure is a fully secure LLM.
-Thus, self-play is a principled route to safer models.
-In the next section we will present a modified version of this game that balances safety with conversational quality, adding additional reward shaping terms and data fine-tuning to promote meaningful dialogue alongside safety.
+Theorem 1 motivates our self-play approach by showing that a defender at Nash Equilibrium (NE) guarantees a safe response to any attacker prompt.
+This result motivates the co-evolution of both roles: fixing either party breaks the adaptive dynamics required to reach NE and nullifies the safety guarantee.
+Although achieving exact NE and zero empirical harmfulness is challenging in practice, the theorem shows that the theoretical endpoint of our training procedure is a fully secure LLM.
+Thus, self-play offers a principled path toward safer models.
+In the next section, we extend this formulation to balance safety with conversational quality by introducing additional reward shaping terms and fine-tuning data that promote meaningful dialogue alongside security.
+For a precise scoping of Theorem 1---in particular, how these shaping terms relate to the zero-sum safety guarantee---see Appendix~\ref{app:theory_scope}.